 11. Soon After Whelping, Register Your Litter With Any Good Club.

 As a breeder, one of your most critical responsibilities is to make sure your litter is registered with any good kennel club, such as AKC.
 Registering the puppies establishes a record of their place in your breeding program’s history, as well as the breed’s evolution.
 It also allows the puppies’ new owners to take advantage of the AKC’s extensive range of services, information, and events.

-Dog kennel for breeding program must require the above mention steps for successful implementation.
+Dog kennels for breeding programs must require the above-mentioned steps for successful implementation.